pandiaaman/react2024basics/readme.md

 - first is to make sure that we are using jsx and not js extension for the files
 - second is to use capital letter for the file name and its usage in the other files.
 - BUT this is not mandatory in case of create-react-app

+# creating our own react project from scratch

+1. How react looks at things?
+React looks at everything as object and inside this object we need to provide what we need to create.
+The object should contain the information about the type of tag we want to create, the parameters and the text associated to those tags.